derekrodgers/derekrodgers/README.md

 ## Hi, I'm Derek!

-I'm a data scientist and analytics professional with eight years of experience across multiple subject matter areas.
+I’m a data scientist with eight years of analytics experience across multiple subject matter areas.

 Most recently, I was creating [interactive dashboards](https://www.salussafety.io/reporting) for the construction industry.
 In 2025, I graduated from [UBC](https://www.ubc.ca/) with a [Master of Data Science](https://masterdatascience.ubc.ca/).